bmdavid2/DispenseFormulatrix/README.md

 ```

 # Using the `make_dispense_list` function
 `make_dispense_list` takes a volumetric experimental design where each column is a reagent and each row is a run.
-The final column, called "Well", must be included to specify the well position of each run (ex.
-"A1").
-Users can also instead input the well information as two columns "Row" and "Col", were row is a letter and col is a number. `make_dispense_list` can accept either of these configurations by changing the `Well` parameter. `Well=TRUE` if the last column is "Well", and `Well=FALSE` if the "Row" and "Col" configuration is used. `make_dispense_list` cannot accept both configurations at once, and will treat "Row" and "Col" as reagents in that case.
+The final two columns must be called "Row" and "Col", where Row contains the row name (ex.
+A,B,C), and Col contains the column number (ex.
+1,2,3) for each run.
 ```R
 make_dispense_list(design,name,...))
 ```
 ## Arguments
-- `design`: A dataframe where each column is a reagent and each row is a run.
+* `design`: A dataframe where each column is a reagent and each row is a run.
 Must include run layout information.
 See function description.

-- `name`: name of the experiment for the output file.
+* `name`: name of the experiment for the output file.

 ## Optional Arguments
- - `platetype`="96-well": Specifies the type of plate for the experiment.
-Currently only allows a 96- well plate
+ * `platetype`="96-well": Specifies the type of plate for the experiment.

- - `Well`=True: Function looks for a final column in the design calle "Well" that has the well information. change to `FALSE` if using "Row"/"Col" configuration.
+ allowed plates are:
+    - "96-well": A standard 96 well plate
+    - "384-well": A standard 394 well plate
+    - "breakaway_pcr_96": A breakaway 96 well PCR plate (Secured to Mantis by placing it in a standard 96 well plate)

 ## Output

-- `name.dl.txt` dispense list file
+*-* `name.dl.txt` dispense list file